Montandalar/forks-modpack/README.md

 * [Forum Topic](https://forum.minetest.net/viewtopic.php?t=17134)
 * Mod author: LNJ

+### dumpnodes
+Dumps all of the node definitions to one file, nodes.txt in the world directory.
+Useful for making colours files for mt-mapper.
+Do not enable by default, has no privilege requirement!

 ### easteregg
 Adds a set of painted chicken eggs in the tradition of painted easter eggs.
 They are available in the 14 dye colours.
 The yellouw [sic] egg is an easter egg that LinuxForks regulars will understand.